metaory/mxcolr/README.md

 ----------
 - [Pywal](https://github.com/dylanaraps/pywal): all about Wallpaper,, great documentation and support though.
 > almost all [pywal-customization](https://github.com/dylanaraps/pywal/wiki/customization) can be easilly added
-- [Oomox](https://github.com/themix-project/oomox) plugins: possible,, to mxcolr oomox is yet another plugin for gtk theme and icon
+- [Oomox](https://github.com/themix-project/oomox) plugins: possible,, to mxcolr, oomox is just another plugin for gtk theme and icon

 #### This repo goal is to be a tool for generating and previewing palettes and serve as a framework for patching any application with few keystrokes.